abulseco/abulseco/README.md

 # 👋 Hello everyone!
 I'm Ashley Bulseco (_she / her_)
 Welcome to my GitHub profile!
-I am an incoming Assistant Professor at the University of New Hampshire in the Department of Biological Sciences.
+I am an Assistant Professor in Coastal Microbial & Ecosystem Ecology at the University of New Hampshire in the Department of Biological Sciences.

 - 🌊 I research marine, estuarine, and wetland microbial ecology and responses to human-driven environmental change.
 - 🌱 Always interested in new ideas related to microbes, greenhouse gases, & biogeochemical cycling.
 Let's collaborate!